A Fokker-Planck Framework for Control of Epidemics: Introduction

 Parallel to this work in optimal control of epidemic models, there has been theoretical development of so-called Liouville \cite{Liou1} or Fokker-Planck \cite{FPCgen1,Borzi1} control frameworks, wherein one controls a system of deterministic or stochastic differential equations with uncertain initial data, with the goal of achieving a desirable distribution of possible states at some future time.
 Among other applications, these have been successfully used in models of collective motion for both pedestrians \cite{FPmotion1,FPmotion2,FPmotion3} and traffic flow \cite{FPtraffic}, object identification in image analysis \cite{FPimageanalysis}, and optimal medical treatment \cite{FPbio1,FPbio2,FPbio3}.

-This work serves to fill a gap in the literature.
-As noted above, the Fokker-Planck control formulation has been successfully used in models from biology and the applied sciences, but as yet, has not been applied to mathematical epidemiology.
-We contend that the framework is particularly apt for mathematical epidemiology for a few reasons.
+While the Fokker-Planck control framework has not yet been applied to epidemiological models, we argue that it is very natural for this application for a few reasons.
 First, uncertainty in the total infection size is virtually guaranteed in the early stages of an epidemic, and this framework allows for uncertain initial data in contrast to any framework based on classical methods such as dynamic programming or direct application of the Pontryagin minimum principle to the stochastic system.
 Second, this framework provides robust control strategies which consider the whole distribution of possible solutions to the system of stochastic differential equations that describe disease spread, rather than optimizing for an individual trajectory.
 This is especially advantageous in the presence of $L^1$ control costs where the optimal control strategy is often bang-bang (see \cite[Ch.
 17]{BangBang1} or \cite{BangBang2,BangBang3}), meaning that nearby trajectories may have significantly different optimal controls.
 For such systems, direct open loop control of the stochastic system is precarious because random perturbations may push the system to nearby states where the open loop controller provides severely suboptimal control actions.
 Third, control of the distribution of possible trajectories provides natural answers to probabilistic questions that may be of interest for policy-makers.
-For example, assuming a certain stochastic model, suppose a policy-maker wants to know whether a given control strategy will result a 50\% likelihood of disease extinction by a given future time.
+For example, assuming a certain stochastic model, suppose a policy-maker wants to know whether a given control strategy will result in a 50\% likelihood of disease extinction by a given future time.
 This question is more difficult to answer if one considers control of individual trajectories, but very easy to answer if one controls the distribution of all possible trajectories.
 Thus, to close this gap in the literature, we describe and analyze a simple open loop Fokker-Planck control framework applied to a minimal stochastic model for epidemiology, though with small tweaks, this framework can be applied much more broadly.
+In particular, while inspired by the recent COVID-19 pandemic, this work applies to generic disease spread and is purposefully agnostic to the particularities of any single epidemic.